Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Conclusions

 \section{Conclusions}

-In our study, we designed a comprehensive spatial task dataset, including various task categories such as GIS concepts and path planning, and systematically evaluated the performance of different large language models (e.g., gpt-4o, glm-4) on these tasks.
+In our study, we designed a comprehensive spatial task dataset, including various task categories such as GIS concepts and simple route planning, and systematically evaluated the performance of different LLMs (e.g., gpt-4o, glm-4) on these tasks.
 We then classified the dataset by difficulty levels to further evaluate the models' performance in handling problems of varying difficulty.
-We also tested various prompt strategies (including One-shot, Chain of Thought, etc. ) to assess their effectiveness in enhancing model performance on complex spatial tasks.
+We also tested various prompt strategies (including One-shot, Chain of Thought, etc.) to assess their effectiveness in enhancing model performance on complex spatial tasks.
 The results indicate that different large models have their own strengths and limitations in spatial tasks, and their performance generally decreases with increasing task complexity.
-Specifically, most models did not perform well on tasks requiring high-level reasoning, such as path planning.
+Specifically, most models did not perform well on tasks requiring high-level reasoning, such as simple route planning.
 Additionally, there are differences in the sensitivity of different models to prompt strategies.
-The effectiveness of prompt strategies on domestic models is generally lower than on international models, suggesting the need for more suitable prompt strategies tailored to specific model architectures.
-Overall, our study established a systematic and comprehensive benchmark to test the performance of different large language models on various spatial tasks.
+The effectiveness of prompt strategies on Moontshot and GLM models is generally lower than on OpenAI and Gemini models, indicating the need for more tailored prompt strategies to optimize performance for specific model architectures.
+Overall, our study established a systematic and comprehensive benchmark to test the performance of different LLMs on various spatial tasks.
 This allows us to assess which models are better suited for specific spatial tasks and provides a scientific basis for targeted performance improvements of future models.